elixirsydney/elixirsydney/meetups/2016-08/better_apis_with_graphql-josh_price/better_apis_with_graphql-josh_price-dddmelbourne.md

 # Less
 # Versioning

-^ Problem with REST APIs is adding fields.
-Field additions bloat all existing clients
+^ Problem with REST APIs is adding fields

+^ Field additions bloat all existing clients

 ^ Versioning is required in REST